-- (a) An application is required for initial permit issuance and permit renewal and must be submitted on a form provided by the City.
+- (a) An application is required for initial permit issuance and permit renewal and must be submitted on a form provided by the city.
 A separate application is required for each permit or renewal being sought.
-The STR application shall contain, at a minimum, the following information: - (1) The address of the dwelling unit; - (2) The number of bedrooms in the dwelling unit; - (3) The names, mailing addresses, and phone numbers, of the owner(s) and any responsible local representative; - (4) The address where the owner or responsible local representative will accept notices and orders; - (5) An affidavit signed by the property owner certifying the property complies with all fire and building code ordinances; - (6) Certification that the owner has read applicable city regulations, including, but not limited to, those found in Section 5-402(c) of this Article; - (7) Certification that the owner is aware that penalties may be assessed for violations by guests; and - (8) Copy of general liability insurance. - (b) The permit fees shall be paid at the time of application submission.
-These fees are established by City Council and may be changed from time to time.
-These fees include the following: - (1) A non-refundable application fee of \$50; and - (2) For an owner-occupied STR, a non-refundable STR permit registration fee of \$100.00; or - (3) For a non-owner-occupied STR, a non-refundable STR permit registration fee of \$250.00 per dwelling unit. - (4) Any permit renewal application and associated fees submitted after July 1, will incur a late fee of \$100.

-(c) An STR permit holder shall notify the City of any changes to the information submitted in the application within 30 days after any such change occurs.
+The STR application shall contain, at a minimum, the following information: - (1) The address of the dwelling unit; - (2) The number of bedrooms in the dwelling unit; - (3) The names, mailing addresses, and phone numbers, of the owner(s) and any responsible local representative; - (4) The address where the owner or responsible local representative will accept notices and orders; - (5) Certification that the owner has read applicable city regulations, including, but not limited to, those found in section 5-402(c) of this article; - (6) Certification that the owner is aware that penalties may be assessed for violations by guests; - (b) The permit fees shall be paid at the time of application submission.
+These fees are established by city council and may be changed from time to time.
+These fees include the following: - (1) A non-refundable application fee of \$50.00; and - (2) For an owner-occupied STR, a non-refundable STR permit registration fee of \$100.00; or - (3) For a non-owner-occupied STR, a non-refundable STR permit registration fee of \$250.00 per dwelling unit. - (4) Any permit renewal application and associated fees submitted after July 1, will incur a late fee of \$100.00. - (c) An STR permit holder shall notify the city of any changes to the information submitted in the application within 30 days after any such change occurs.